 Although it will take weeks to heal, the results of surgery are almost immediately noticeable.

 Addressing sagging breasts can help your entire body look more youthful and more fit.

 If you've struggled with drooping breasts your whole life, a breast lift can help you feel more confident.

 Your Answer Will Define Your Treatment

 A breast lift addresses the position of the breasts.
 It does not restore fullness.
-If you have always wanted larger, perkier breasts, your doctor may recommend a breast augmentation combined with a lift.
-You and your doctor can select the size and shape of implants that most beautifully complement your figure.
-On the other hand, if your breasts sag because they are overly large, a breast reduction may be recommended.
+If you have always wanted larger, perkier breasts, your doctor may recommend a breast augmentation with a lift.
+Alongside your doctor, you can select the size and shape of implants that most beautifully complement your figure.

 You should feel great about your breasts.
 If you don't, a breast lift can help.
 Talk to your doctor about your surgical goals to find out if a lift is the best way to transform your figure.